Inverclyde AC / North Highland Harriers

 North Highland Harriers

-“Sophie provides support and encouragement to all her athletes including myself through utilizing her extensive knowledge and her commitment to the club, and this has become apparent in me achieving many new PB’s.
+“Sophie provides support and encouragement to all her athletes including myself through utilising her extensive knowledge and her commitment, and this has become apparent in me achieving many new PB’s.

-Since joining the NHH I have managed to achieve these PB’s through determination and commitment to my training.
+Since being coached by Sophie I have managed to achieve these PB’s through determination and commitment to my training.
 I have taken 40mins off my marathon PB, 25mins off my half marathon PB and 10mins off my 10K PB.
-It is apparent that Sophie guidance, training opportunities and support from all the runners at the club has helped me in achieving these goals.
-It has also given me the confidence to compete in hill running and cross country.”
+It is apparent that Sophie guidance, training opportunities and support from all her athletes has helped us in achieving our goals.
+It has also given me the confidence to compete in other endurance disciplines -hill running, ultras and cross country.”

 Achievements – 2nd Celtic Cross Country International, Dublin 2011, 6th Junior Home International Mountain Championships, Wales 2011, 18th Virgin London Mini-Marathon 2012, 3rd Scottish National Cross Country 2012, 3rd Scottish Interdistrict Championships 2012, 1st Scottish National Trail Championships 2013.